Course Content and Outcome Guide for HUM 202

 - Special Fee:

 Course DescriptionOffers critical examination of the relationship between people and technology.
 Uses insights derived from a study of the Humanities in conjunction with those from the Social Sciences to inquire into the appropriate use and possible misuse of technology in contemporary society.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course